emilyyld/jobs/permanent/2015-Q3-Executive-Assistant.md

 ## Responsibilities

-* Detailed coordination of a complex operations of CEO, involving many people, facilities, or supplies.
+* Initiative coordination on behalf of the CEO, involving complex logistics and stakeholder management.
-* Proactively deal with issues of CEO and in his absence using initiative and knowledge to bring resolution.
+* Proactively deal with issues of CEO and in his absence.
-* Heavy calendar management and email organization.
+* Calendar management and email organization.
-* Perform administrative duties and functions requiring confidentiality, initiative, and sound decision-making.
+* Perform administrative duties that might require confidentiality.
 * Prepare agendas, make copies, set up rooms, order/pick up/layout refreshments, etc.
 * Organization and management of events for customers, clients, partners.
-* Collaborate well with other administrative staff.
+* Collaborate well with all executive staff.
-* Manage some travel - air/lodging/transportation, create and maintain itineraries for designated executives and process expense reports.
+* Manage travel ,
-* Produce all types of documents and presentations using the full desktop package, including preparation of materials in advance for regular key meetings.
+* Produce Documents, and presentations in preparation of meetings/briefings/etc.
 * Logistics for events run by the executive team.
 * Support the induction programmes of all new staff.
 * Maintain holiday and absence systems for team ensuring company policy is adhered to using the related software.
-* Provide information to other administrators/coordinators to assist in the maintenance of accurate year planner of key events, HR annual requirements, staff records, distribution lists, organization charts (these will now come from the software used if that is kept up to date so that would be the priority, contact lists, expenses, etc.)
+* Provide information to other administrators/coordinators to assist in the maintenance of accurate year planner of key events, HR annual requirements, staff records, distribution lists, organization charts.
-* Network with administrative support staff in other areas and work together to improve efficiency and remove duplication of effort.

-## Accountability:
+## Key Areas of Work

+* Executive Support to the whole executive team
+* Personal Support to the CEO
+* Event Management
-* Efficient and effective capability of logistics.
+* Office Management and Organization
-* Efficient and effective administration, and the provision of administrative support to CEO and leadership team.
-* Works with confidential information and requires a high degree of integrity.
-* Share best practice and departmental information with others and work together to solve issues.

 ## Ideal Profile